Skip to main content

 assert_current_call_valid_authwit(&mut context, user);

-// (called fee limit in aztec spec).
-The difference between fee limit and the actual tx fee will be refunded
+// 2.
+Deduct the max fee from user's balance.
+The difference between max fee and the actual tx fee will

 let change = subtract_balance(